-With the 2020 Annual Meeting taking place June 6-10 in Chicago, the Senior Physicians Section Governing Council would like to encourage your participation at the upcoming 2022 AMA Annual Meeting.
+With the 2020 AMA Interim Meeting taking place Nov.
+14-17 virtually, the Senior Physicians Section Governing Council would like to encourage your participation at the upcoming 2022 AMA Annual Meeting.
 As a member of the AMA and the Senior Physicians Section (SPS), you have the opportunity to influence policies within the organization.
-The section leadership welcomes proposals from members to identify the needs of senior physicians (i.e., doctors age 65 and above, both active and retired).
+The section leadership welcomes proposals from members to advance and promote the needs of senior physicians (i.e., doctors age 65 and above, both active and retired).

 The emphasis on certain medical issues and medical practice trends changes over time.
 It is both beneficial and effective to the Section if the AMA voices the positions doctors take on the current issues of the day that impact all senior physicians.

 Although proposed resolutions on any topic will be given consideration, the following are broad topics affecting senior physicians that are more likely to be accepted by the Senior Physicians Section.

 - Practice patterns and transitioning out of practice to retirement.
 Senior physicians should stay in practice as long as they have the desire and competency to do so, in order to care for an expanding patient population.
 How can senior physicians be an ongoing resource, thereby using their talents and experience?

 - Senior physicians’ roles in supplementing or filling gaps in community health needs.
 How can senior physicians impact health concerns or the delivery of health services for the medically underserved or those suffering chronic diseases?

 - Overcoming barriers to adopting and implementing technology.
 What kind of improvements can be made to address recordkeeping, administrative processes, or care coordination to help physicians as they age?

 - Implicit bias & confronting ageism: Combating ageism and becoming expert in how natural concomitants of aging can lead to health inequities in the older population.
 This includes disparities in healthcare acquisition and psychological well-being.